Rings of Saturn (band): Musical style

 AllMusic described Rings of Saturn as a "progressive, technical deathcore outfit", writing that they have "humorously deemed their brand of technical death metal 'aliencore.'"
 The band employs fast riffing with an added harmony effect, fast tempos, ambient elements, djent elements, and lyrics that deal with space invasion and extraterrestrial life.
+This has led some journalists to apply the tag "progressive alien deathcore" to their music.